Legnano Frogs: History

 In 1987 the Frogs were close to being absorbed by the Milano Seamen.
 However, it was decided by president Ulrico Lucarelli to move the team to Legnano and merge with the local Legnano Vikings instead.
 On this occasion the team changed its name to Legnano Frogs.

 In 2001 the team moved to Milan and changed its name to Milano Frogs, while in 2002 they merged with the Kings Gallarate, moving the headquarters to Gallarate and changing its name to Gallarate Frogs.
 In 2003 the team returned to Legnano and changed its name back to Legnano Frogs.

 In 2004 the Blue Storms Gorla Minore was formed from a corporate split and the Legnano Frogs did not participate in the championships.
 Following the 2008 federal demerger, they enrolled in the NFLI, later merging into the FIF; in these seasons the team has always taken part in the top league of their home federation, reaching the semi-final on two occasions.

 In November 2010 they announced that they had applied for affiliation with FIDAF and signed up for the LENAF championship, in which they played from the year following 2016 (but never managed to reach the playoffs).

 In 2017 they suspended their operations to carry out a major restructuring and did not participate in the championships.
 In 2018 they returned to participate in the Second Division championship, the second level of the Italian American football championship.

-In 2023, After a long absence, the Frogs will be back playing in the top level of the Italian Football League IFL.
+In 2023, after a long absence, the Frogs are back playing in the top level of the Italian Football League IFL.